 Don't draw out the conversation: Short and simple are the best way to deliver the news.
 Nanny may react emotionally - tears, harsh words, or stunned shock.
 Don't let yourself become engaged.
 Use "I" statements ("I am convinced we cannot make this work.") instead of "You" statements ("You caused this to happen because you never [fill in the blank].")
 If the parting is amicable, assure her of the actions you are willing to take - provide a reference, pay severance, post a Nanny Available notice at your workplace, or the like.
 If unpleasant, don't rehash the offenses.

-Notice: If you have a written work agreement, you will most likely have a notice provision already agreed to.
+How Much Notice to Give a Nanny: If you have a written work agreement, you will most likely have a notice provision already agreed to.
 Adhere to it.
 If you require a certain amount of weeks of notice from the nanny, be sure to return the courtesy, or provide pay in lieu of the notice.

 Sometimes the nanny is being fired for gross negligence or willful disregard for the terms/conditions of employment.
 In these cases, you have to use your best judgment (try not to be overly emotional) and AT A MINIMUM provide pay at the time of dismissal for all work performed to date.
 NEVER fail to pay the nanny, no matter how horrible, for the work performed.
 You could open your family to a world of trouble with your state's Wage and Hour Board should the nanny (who probably doesn't like YOU too much at this time either) files a dispute for unpaid wages.